mutfak/awesome-apple-weekly-news/README.md

 ## Related development for Apple products:

+- [WWDC 2016 Videos](https://developer.apple.com/videos/wwdc2016/) - All videos of sessions in WWDC 2016.

 - [Messages Framework](https://developer.apple.com/reference/messages) - With iOS10, users are going to have much more power with Messages framework.
 Users should be able to create sticker packs and iMessages apps with app extensions. :large_orange_diamond: :large_blue_diamond:

 - [UserNotifications Framework](https://developer.apple.com/reference/usernotifications) - UserNotifications Framework helps developers to implement richer local and remote notifications.
 With this frameworks developers can modify local and remote notifications when they are delivered to the user's device. :large_orange_diamond: :large_blue_diamond: